SEAProject/stdlib/README.md

 Perl5 standard primitive libs.
 Created for SEALang project!

-# roadmap
+# Roadmap

-- Review array implementation!
-- Add first/last method to Array.
+- Make a documentation of all API
+- Work on regExp primitive!
+- Make test.